Swype: Availability

 In February 2018, the Android app was pulled from the Play Store.
 The iOS app was also pulled from the App Store.

-Starting from 2018, users have to use Aptoide to download the full version of Swype.
+Starting from 2018, users need to use a 3rd party service to download the full version of Swype.

 In late February 2018, the full version of Swype was discontinued.
 The trial version of Swype is hidden from the Play Store and App Store.
 The Swype website was also discontinued and has become a redirect page to XT9 Smart Input.

 In a statement emailed to The Verge, Nuance Communications said it would discontinue support of the Swype keyboard app and instead focus on other products.
 "The core technology behind Swype will continue to be utilized and improved upon across other Nuance offerings—and integrated into our broader AI-powered solutions—most notably in Android-based keyboard solutions for our automotive customers," the company said.